eclipse-langium/langium-website/hugo/content/docs/ast-types.md

 ```
 will throw the following validation error `A property 'age' is not expected` because the declaration of `MyType` does not include the property `age`.
 In short, *declared types* add a layer of safety via validation to the grammar that prevents mismatches between the generated AST types and what the user expects.

-However, a declared type can extend another type:
+A declared type can also extend another declared type:
 ```
 interface MyType {
     name: string